Annual Complaints and Compliments report 2018-19

 To consider the report.

-The Panel were informed that the period covered was April 2018 to March 2019 and that the Council was required under statute to produce a report for adults and children’s complaints, but not on complaints relating to corporative activities.
-However, the Royal Borough’s annual report covers all services.
+Councils were required under statute to produce a report for adults and children’s complaints, but not on complaints relating to corporative activities; however the Royal Borough’s annual report covers all services.